10 Ways to Relieve Your Dog’s Pesky Arthritis Pain

 We don’t yet know whether beginning supplementation at a young age benefits every dog.
-This decision is best made with your veterinarian, taking into consideration factors such as diet and genetics/conformation (e.g., has a dog been diagnosed early on with hip or other joint abnormalities?).
+This decision is best made with your veterinarian, taking into consideration factors, such as diet and genetics/conformation (for example, has a dog been diagnosed early on with hip or other joint abnormalities?).
 The anti-inflammatory effects of omega-3 fatty acids (EPA, DHA) have also been documented to be of help in dogs with arthritis.
-These are included in some canine arthritis diets, but to be effective, higher levels via separate supplements may be needed.
+These are included in some canine arthritis diets, but to be effective, your dog may need higher levels via separate supplements.

 These have long been considered the gold standard for treating arthritis and other degenerative joint diseases in dogs.
 A potent chondroprotective agent, Adequan (polysulfated glycosaminoglycan, or PSGAG) provides the body with the building blocks of cartilage it needs to assist in repairing its own tissues.

 Unfortunately, it is often not employed because the initial treatment consists of six injections over three weeks, and it is somewhat expensive.
 However, rarely have I seen an arthritis patient it did not help, and in my own senior dogs, I get clear reminders if I forget one of their maintenance injections (every three to six weeks, depending on the dog).
-Adequan is largely without side effects; the main reported side effect is the potential for increased bleeding, but in 20 years of use in dozens of patients (including von Willebrand disease-affected dogs), I have never encountered this problem.
+Adequan doesn’t have many side effects; there is the potential for increased bleeding, but in 20 years of use in dozens of patients (including von Willebrand disease-affected dogs), I have never encountered this problem.

 We can add an analgesic such as tramadol, a synthetic opioid.
 While not an anti-inflammatory, tramadol is a fairly potent pain medication, as well as being inexpensive and reasonably safe.
 Sedation and constipation are possible side effects, but in my experience, dogs tolerate tramadol wonderfully within the proper dose range.
 Gabapentin and amantadine also target the nervous system, altering the transmission and strength of pain signals.